carolinabernal/US-news/README.md

 1. The Search API uses a sampling of Tweets published in the past 7 days, thus, we created a DataFrame using information only for the week of November 22 to 27.

 2. It allows for 15 requests per rate limit window, then it allows 15 requests per window per access token, and rate limits are divided into 15 minute intervals.
-Thus, we split the twitter accounts that we are analyzing in different lists to conduct the searches by intervals.
+Thus, we had to split the twitter accounts that we were analyzing in different lists to conduct the searches by intervals.

 Those restrictions on the amount of information that can be retrieved at once led us to:

   * Focus FOR NOW only on the tweets from the two (2) major newspapers of each state.
-  * Not weighting the number of tweets by the size of the newspaper or by how active is the newspaper on twitter (to do this we would need the total number of tweets per newspaper).
+  * Not weighting the number of tweets by the size of the newspaper or by how active the newspaper is on twitter (to do this we would need the total number of tweets per newspaper).

 ##Creating our DataFrames
 Our code to count the number of tweets per newspaper writes the output in csv files.
 We use this information to generate a new csv file per topic with the number of tweets per state and per day, as well as the sum of the tweets over the past week.
 Thus, we generated four DataFrames: "Trump_tweets.csv", "Hillary_tweets.csv", "Marihuana_tweets.csv" and "Cuba_tweets.csv".

 Using Geopandas we merged each of the csv files mentioned above with the shapefile of U.S. states.
-We then plot the merged dataset to show how the number of tweets about each of the topics vary across U.S. states.
+We then plot the merged dataset to show how the number of tweets about each of the topics varies across U.S. states.

 We also added a second layer to our maps showing the cities of the states where the Republican party won in the past presidential election.
 To do this we used the csv file "Locations.csv", which contains the latituted and longitude of the State Capitals in the United States.
 We obtained the information from http://www.arcgis.com/home/item.html?id=90977e1946e74416b6f7e304efed7bc7 and then we added a column with the results of the 2016 presidential elections.

 ##Using Django
+Once all the maps were generated, we used the app we created on Django to display the results.

+Our app is calles 'news